 With immediate needs taken care of, start to gather and compile as much information as you can.
 That includes a few different actions:

-- Take pictures, including images of any damage to your vehicle, injuries, and the scene of the accident.
+• Take pictures, including images of any damage to your vehicle, injuries, and the scene of the accident.
 All of it may become evidence at a later point.

-- Get the full name, contact information, and insurance policy details of other people involved in the accident.
+• Get the full name, contact information, and insurance policy details of other people involved in the accident.
 Getting the name and contact information of witnesses can also help for any legal steps down the road.

 Keep all this information easily accessible and in a central location to make sure you can refer to it and dig it out anytime you need it.

-Even if you think you don’t need it, a medical check-up can uncover internal injuries that may not develop until after the accident.
-Keep any receipts and records of the check-up for potential later use.
+Even if you think you don’t need it, a medical checkup can uncover internal injuries that may not develop until after the accident.
+Keep any receipts and records of the checkup for potential later use.

 With the immediate steps taken care of, it’s time to get in touch with an experienced Sacramento auto accident attorney.
-They will help you organize existing information and gather potential follow-ups, like a quote for your car damage or statements from other witnesses.
+They will help you organize existing information and gather potential follow-up information, like a quote for your car damage or statements from other witnesses.
 The right car accident lawyer can also protect you by working with intimidating insurance companies on your behalf.

 California requires anyone involved in a car accident to report it to the local police department or the California Highway Patrol within 24 hours.
 If you called 911 and an officer arrived on scene, they will file the report on your behalf.